Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Cold-atom inertial sensors

-Cold-atom gyroscopes have achieved short-term sensitivities below $10^{-9}$ rad/s/$\sqrt{\textrm{Hz}}$ in laboratory-based experiments~\cite{Gustavson:1997,Durfee:2006}, which is comparable to the short-term sensitivities of typical navigation-grade ring-laser and fibre-optical gyroscopes~\cite{Garrido-Alzar:2019}.
-In contrast, compact cold-atom gyroscopes have demonstrated short-term sensitivities closer to $10^{-7}$ rad/s/$\sqrt{\textrm{Hz}}$~\cite{Canuel:2006}.
-Ring-laser and fibre-optical gyroscopes have additional advantages over current cold-atom devices, including high bandwidth, high dynamic range, low power and cost effectiveness.
+Atomic matter-wave gyroscopes have achieved short-term sensitivities below $10^{-9}$ rad/s/$\sqrt{\textrm{Hz}}$ in laboratory-based experiments~\cite{Gustavson:2000,Durfee:2006}, which is comparable to the short-term sensitivities of typical navigation-grade ring-laser and fibre-optical gyroscopes~\cite{Garrido-Alzar:2019}.
+In contrast, compact cold-atom gyroscopes have demonstrated short-term sensitivities closer to $10^{-5}$~rad/s/$\sqrt{\textrm{Hz}}$.~\cite{Canuel:2006} Ring-laser and fibre-optical gyroscopes have additional advantages over current cold-atom devices, including high bandwidth, high dynamic range, low power and cost effectiveness.
 However, the true benefit of cold-atom sensors lies in their extremely low in-run and scale-factor bias drifts, which in principle could be orders of magnitude lower than mechanical and optical gyroscopes~\cite{Garrido-Alzar:2019}.
 To date, the most stable cold-atom gyroscope achieved a stability of $3 \times 10^{-10}$ rad/s, comparable to strategic-grade fibre-optic gyroscopes~\cite{Savoie:2018}.
-Integrated measurement units that fuse high precision, high bandwidth classical sensors with the long-term stability provided by cold-atom inertial sensors, within a portable and rugged form, could enable currently unachievable capabilities in navigation, mineral resource extraction and recovery, hydrology and groundwater monitoring, and satellite gravimetry~\cite{Bongs:2019}.
+The long-term stability of cold-atom inertial sensors also enables high-accuracy measurements in field-deployed scenarios that could never be achieved with classical sensors~\cite{Karcher:2018,Geiger:2020}.
+Integrated measurement units that fuse high precision, high bandwidth classical sensors with the long-term stability provided by cold-atom inertial sensors, within a portable and rugged form factor, could enable currently unachievable capabilities in navigation, mineral resource extraction and recovery, hydrology and groundwater monitoring, and satellite gravimetry~\cite{Bongs:2019}.
 Towards this end, there is considerable ongoing research and development into \emph{guided} cold-atom gyroscopes, more suitable for moving platforms~\cite{Jo:2007, Wu:2007, Burke:2009, Qi:2017}, with recent experiments demonstrating per-shot sensitivities of $10^{-5}$ rad/s~\cite{Moan:2020}.